 To receive FSA reimbursement for an air conditioner or air purifier purchase, you must be able to prove that the device’s primary purpose is to treat or alleviate a medical condition.
 Air conditioners for general use aren’t covered under FSA spending.

-Fertility treatments are eligible to be classified as FSA expenses.
+Conversely, fertility treatments are also eligible to be classified as FSA expenses.
 The forms of fertility treatment include in vitro fertilization (IVF), assisted reproductive technology (ART), and artificial insemination, as well as medications that enhance fertility.

 In certain cases, the costs of egg donation and storage are also reimbursable with a doctor’s letter of medical necessity.
 However, the costs of sperm storage cannot be paid for with an FSA.

-The American Academy of Pediatrics recommends that children be breastfed for the first six months of their lives.
-New mothers need to ensure the health of their babies by feeding them adequately, which is why breastfeeding products are FSA-eligible.
+The American Academy of Pediatrics recommends that children be breastfed for at least the first six months of their lives, which is why breastfeeding products are an FSA-eligible item.

 These products include: